Faculty & Staff

 Duncan Dotterrer, Innovation and Instruction Specialist

 Duncan is a talented educator with a passion for developing enriching experiences for his students.
 He has worked with gifted learners for over seven years.
-He holds two Master’s degrees in education, and is a certified linguistically diverse educator.
+He holds two Master’s degrees in education and is a certified linguistically diverse educator.
 Over the past four years, he has created and developed The STEAM Lab, a successful gifted education program at Stevens Elementary in Wheat Ridge, Colorado.
-Through project based learning activities such as designing satellites and submarines to coding projects including FIRST Lego, and FTW Robotics mini drones, to transforming the classroom into an art gallery, a newspaper and an architecture studio, he has proven adept at helping gifted students with diverse backgrounds find their voice.
+Through project-based learning activities he has helped gifted students with diverse backgrounds find their voice.
+Projects have included designing satellites and submarines, coding using FIRST Lego and FTW Robotics mini drones, transforming the classroom into an art gallery, a newspaper and an architecture studio to name a few.

 Kristy Horsting, Instructional Gifted Coach